Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 As you reach Koguchi, cross over the bridge (there used to be a ferry here back in the day) and follow the signs along the river and over the road tunnel.
 As you descend from the tunnel, you walk past a cemetery on your left.
 Just keep walking straight (through what seems to be people’s backyards) until you hit the village road (you see the main road and various bridges below you).

-If you keep going straight along the village road, you’ll pass the post office (on the right, with an ATM) and a small groceries store [Google Maps location] (on your left, good for last-minute supplies).
+If you keep going straight along the village road, you’ll pass the post office (on the right, with an ATM) and a small grocery store [Google Maps location] (on your left, suitable for last-minute supplies).

 Spend the night in Koguchi.
 Download the Kumano Kodo Nakahechi Route Map for use offline on your hike.